kfischer-okarin/digital-garden/notes/reference.bible.matthew.13.md

 [ESV](https://www.biblegateway.com/passage/?search=Matthew+13&version=ESV)

 ## My Summary
+Jesus tells a lot of parables about the kingdom of God

-- Jesus tells the parable of the sower and the 4 types of soil, and explains it later
+- The parable of the sower and the 4 types of soil (with explanation later)
   - The seed is the word of God and the soils are ways how people will take and apply the word in their life
   - The soils are:
     - The path where birds eat the seed